 7. Have a Few Date Nights or Go on a Babymoon

 We love going on vacation and LOVE taking our kids!
 But, since having kids, we’ve only been on one vacation without them and that was a 3-day cruise for our 10-year anniversary.
 We might be in the minority but we love family vacations and don’t leave them behind!
-Regardless of your plans post-kids, I highly recommend going on a few dates with your partner or go on a Babymoon (a “honeymoon” for expecting couples).
+Regardless of your plans post-kids, I highly recommend going on a few dates with your partner or going on a Babymoon (a “honeymoon” for expecting couples).
 It will give you some downtime from the stress of planning for the baby and let you connect and bond before the birth of your baby and new life.
 Your life will never be the same nor should it be!
 It’s a wonderful thing but the more you can bond as a couple beforehand, the stronger your bond during the stressful times, in my opinion.

 Be sure to check with your doctor about traveling and when you should stop.
 Don’t wait too long because there are some cases where you need to slow down and rest before the baby is born.
 Here are a few ideas for a babymoon: